 Ms. Rupe asked why the request is going to the County Planning and Zoning Board before it gets to the County Commission.
 Mr. Ball replied the original application was to rezone with a BDP limited to 200 units, which would be an increase in density; the applicant has since reduced the number of units in the BDP to 150, but because the request was advertised, the Planning and Zoning Board is required to hear it.
 Ms. Rupe stated the Port St. John board was started because they are in Port St. John, they know the people and they know the problems, and now it seems like it's going to the P&Z, which they were trying to avoid.
+Mr. Ball stated the Planning and Zoning Board does not circumvent Port St. John's advisory responsibility, it's just an added layer.

-Nick Dottore stated regarding septic systems, 7,780 feet is what his sewer system will have to be if he can't tie into Watermark, so there is an alternative and he has no intent of utilizing septic systems.
-Regarding the environmental issues, Atlantic Environmental generated a report dated February 18, 2021.
-He stated there are 43 gopher tortoises he would have to relocate.
+Nick Dottore stated regarding septic systems, he spoke with the engineer about an alternative to connecting to the Cocoa system, and 7,780 feet is what his sewer system will have to be if he can't tie into Watermark, so there is an alternative and he has no intent of utilizing septic systems.

+Regarding the environmental issues, he engaged Atlantic Environmental a few weeks ago and they generated a report dated February 18, 2021.
+He stated he asked for a sample of what is on the property, and what they typically do is look at 15% of a property and issue a report, and based on his findings, he indicated there are 43 gopher tortoises currently that he would have to relocate.